beerriot/woodworking-plans/README.md

 because only one file needs to be saved and rendered to see any change.

-For use in the webpages, "view" models are created.
-These "use" the main model file (in OpenSCAD terminology), and render only the components they want to show, from the perspective they want to show them.
+But to further aid in debugging and development, I've found it useful to include additional views, often with labels, in the main model file as well.
+This makes the main model file unfit for rendering as a preview of just the project.
+Additional "view" models solve the issue.
+These view models, "use" the main model file (in OpenSCAD terminology), and render only the components they want to show, from the perspective they want to show them.

-Guidance on exactly what belongs in the main model file is still evolving.
-The "Shoe Rack" project took the path of including everything, including informational markers, in the main model file, so that a view only specified whether or not to include the markers when including a component.
-This made it possible to keep everything about each component in one place.
-When breaking down the step-by-step process of building the "Laundry Rack" project, however, it felt like markers that were only relevant to each view should not be defined in the main model file, and should instead be defined in that view's file.

-In either case, the most important guidelines discovered are these:
+Two guidelines help support this organization:

  1. When adding something to the scene, always create a module for it, and then call that module.
 This includes the key and the final